InnovatorMind/JsLab/Experimentations/ObjectDeepDive/Objects/object-keyword2.md

-Absolutely!
 The `Object` in JavaScript is the parent or base object that provides a variety of built-in methods and properties for working with objects.
 Let’s explore the powerful methods of the `Object` constructor and what you can do with it:

 ---